3 Questions to Ask When Comparing Law Schools

 There are a number of excellent law schools and finding the right one isn't always easy.
 Here are a few questions that can help clarify things:

 1. Does the school's location give you access to top practitioners and leaders?
-Studying at NYU Law puts the vast resources of one of the world’s greatest cities at your fingertips.
+The vast resources of one of the world’s greatest cities complement NYU Law's outstanding faculty and curriculum.
 An array of top law firms, investment banks, international organizations, government agencies, cultural enterprises, and corporate headquarters translates into unparalleled career opportunities and a steady stream of high-caliber campus visitors.

 2. Has the school's curriculum evolved with the changing job market?
 NYU Law is a leader in law and business, global, public interest, and clinical legal education with innovative programs that prepare students to enter the legal job market ready to succeed.
 More than 40,000 strong, the NYU Law alumni network is an invaluable resource both during and after your law school years.